powsybl/powsybl-open-rao/docs/algorithms/castor/performance.md

 represents the minimal relative/absolute increase of objective function between two consecutive chosen network actions.

 This minimal relative gain is expressed as a percentage of previous objective function (0.2 for 20%).
-By setting this parameter at a higher value, this could fasten the computation time while focusing only on the most efficient remedial actions.
+By setting this parameter at a higher value, this could **fasten the computation time while focusing only on the most efficient remedial actions**.
 This avoids simulating a high number of remedial actions to only have a small gain on a single CNEC.

 This parameter can be defined also through absolute increase :